antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/flexbox-photo-gallery-summary.md

          appropriate values
 Step 14: introduce a one-dimension CSS layout flexbox and the concepts of
          flex container and flex item
-Step 15: introduce the `flex-direction` CSS property Step 16: introduce the `flex-wrap` CSS property
+Step 15: introduce the `flex-direction` CSS flexbox property Step 16: introduce the `flex-wrap` CSS flexbox property Step 17: introduce the `justify-content` CSS flexbox property Step 18:
-Step 17:

 ## Summary of lesson learned